ddev/ddev/docs/users/cli-usage.md

 ### Database Imports

-**Important:** Before importing any databases for your project, please remove its' wp-config.php if using WordPress - or settings.php file in the case of Drupal 7/8, if present.

-_ddev will create a wp_config.php or settings.php file automatically if one does not exist.
-If you already have one you'll need to set the database credentials (user=db, password=db, host=db, database=db)._

 Import a database with just one command; We offer support for several file formats, including: **.sql, sql.gz, tar, tar.gz, and zip**.

 Here's an example of a database import using ddev: